 Best time for viewing the bridge: Go for an afternoon or sunset at the bridge.

 Land’s End is the furthest point in western San Francisco before the coastline curves south.
 It’s characterized by cypress forest and cliffs.
 You can continue along the coastal trail through Land’s End.
+It’s one of the best hikes in SF for its mix of historical sites and epic views.

 Because of the trees, you’ll play peekaboo with the bridge but if you find the right spot, you can get a full wide angle view of the whole west side of the bridge.